25 Brexit need-to-knows

 At the moment, if you have a UK driving licence you can drive in the EU without any extra documents.
 Whether that remains the case post-Brexit is likely to depend on whether we strike a deal with the EU.

-If Theresa May's proposed deal with the EU is passed, we don't know what exactly will happen, but the Government has previously told us it will try to negotiate a comprehensive agreement with the EU to ensure UK licences continue to be valid in the EU after Brexit.
+If a deal with the EU is reached, we don't know what exactly will happen, but the Government has previously told us it will try to negotiate a comprehensive agreement with the EU to ensure UK licences continue to be valid in the EU after Brexit.

 If there's no deal with the EU, you may need to get a permit.
 According to UK Government planning documents, if there's no overall deal with the EU, it will try and reach a separate agreement on driving documentation with individual countries.
 But if this isn't possible, your licence will not be valid and you may need an International Driving Permit (IDP).

-Currently these cost £5.50, and you'll need to get one before you travel from the Post Office.
+Currently these cost £5.50, and you'll need to get one before you travel from 2,500 Post Office branches across the country.
 There are two types:

-- The 1949 Convention IDP - valid in Ireland, Spain, Malta and Cyprus, lasts 12 months.
+- The 1949 Convention IDP – valid in the Republic of Ireland, Spain, Malta and Cyprus, lasts 12 months.

 - The 1968 Convention IDP – valid in all other EU countries as well as Norway and Switzerland, lasts three years.

-If you have an EU driving licence but live in the UK, you won’t need to do anything – your license will still be valid without an IDP.
+If you have an EU driving licence but live in the UK, you wouldn't need to do anything – your licence will still be valid without an IDP.

 You may need to holiday without Spotify and Apple Music (and other subscription services)